FunkeyFlo/ps5-mqtt/README.md

 ## FAQ

+### I'm trying to update to version `0.6.3` but the installation is failing!
+Version `0.6.3` saw a switch from locally built Dockerfiles to pre-built images.
+Supervisor seems to not handle this upgrade properly.
+Instead you'll have to uninstall the add-on first and then re-install.
+You can follow the steps described in the [edge version documentation](https://github.com/FunkeyFlo/ps5-mqtt/tree/main/add-ons/ps5-mqtt-edge#updating-the-edge-add-on) for this.

 ### The log is showing 403 errors when I try to turn my ps5 on or off!
 Double check that you've enabled all required remote play features [as described in the remote play documentation](https://remoteplay.dl.playstation.net/remoteplay/lang/en/ps5_mobile.html#section3).